01 of 06

 How to Display Your Cranes

-There are so many ways you can display your origami cranes, simply placing them on a surface can look wonderful.
+Now you can decide how to use your paper crane.
+There are so many ways you can display your origami cranes.
+Simply placing them on a surface can look wonderful.